-The new iOS 11 was just released by Apple for beta testing, and you can install it right now.
+The new iOS 11 was just released by Apple, and you can install it right now.
 Overall, it's got some great features, but how does it fare battery-wise on your iPhone?
 And how can you increase daily battery life for more juice and less charging every day?

 No matter the iOS version, if there's one thing I'm constantly thinking about during the day, it's my iPhone's battery.
 And I'm sure it's a big concern for you, too.
 You never want to see it get too low, especially when you know you're nowhere near a charging port.
 (Stuck on the subway, anyone?)